Nov. 10/06: Interview Audio is now up on RadioZoom

 Tony Hajjar is a madman on the drums, keeping steady and full of energy.
 Jim’s vocals give you goosebumps, delivering emotional lyrics at a breakneck pace and range – then bringing it all to a grinding halt.
 Fans, who knew each and every note, sung along while raising arms in the air, either to clap or salute the display in front of them.

-So I turn to John, who’s been crazy about the music all along.
+I always turn to John, who’s been crazy about the music all along.
 If there’s one person in this world to whom I would entrust every track I listen to for the rest of my life – it would be him.
 The verdict is that he’s been stoked about the new album, getting to know it more and more and enjoying what he’s heard.
 At the show he turned to me and said, “do you have the feeling that we just met with someone extremely important in the history of rock and roll?”
 I agreed.

 The people in the room called for an encore, the guys came back and played two songs, a new one and an old favourite.
 People were dancing, clapping, and singing along at the top of their lungs.